tarwn/lessthandot-hugo/blogs/content/posts/2012-01-13-friday-sql-nugget-1-post.md

 date: 2012-01-13T17:03:00+00:00
 ID: 1489
 excerpt: |
   I was tagged by Ted Krueger in his Friday SQL Nugget #1 post.
-This Friday’s nugget is: Deciding I need to delete it all and start over again.
+This Friday's nugget is: Deciding I need to delete it all and start over again.

   Since programmers are lazy, they usually prefer to make changes to existing tables/packages/stored procedu&hellip;